-Please print out this confirmation that you have successfully completed the test and submit it to the Course Coordinator by 12 noon Friday Week 1 Michaelmas (15 October 2021).
+Please print out this confirmation of successfully completing the test and submit it to the Course Coordinator by 12 noon Friday Week 1 Michaelmas (13 October 2023).

-You should also read, sign and date the Use of Turnitin declaration, which is included in your Induction Pack (and is also available on CANVAS ), and submit this to the Course Coordinator by the same date.
+You should also read, sign and date the Use of Turnitin declaration, which is included in your Induction Pack (and is also available on CANVAS, and submit this to the Course Coordinator by the same date.

-University of Oxford Education Committee (EC) notes of guidance on avoiding plagiarism Below are the Education Committee's short notes:
+University of Oxford Education Committee (EC) notes of guidance on avoiding plagiarism

+Below are the Education Committee's short notes: